What is a transcranial doppler ultrasound?

 - It is not necessary to change into a hospital gown or remove jewelry.

-- Your ultrasound test is performed by specially trained technologists or registered nurses and interpreted by a board-certified radiologist.
+- Your ultrasound test is performed by specially trained technologists and interpreted by a board-certified radiologist.

 - You will either lie on a padded examining table or sit in a chair during the test.